My Christmas Basketball Wishes to all involved with Maine basketball!

 Coaches: No fouling out players, two shots and ball on the fifth foul and plus fouls, good officiating, more 3-pointers made than missed 3’s, no injuries, coachable players, a player-spaced offense to get more open 3’s by getting the ball inside more and forcing double teams to get wide-open 3’s or open layups, reduced turnovers and personal fouls as the season progresses.

-Players: No fouling out as mentioned for coaches, giving more by making more 3’s than by missing and “dying” by the 3, legs that don’t get tired so your shooting stays as sharp as it did early in the game so the rim doesn’t seem to get smaller and the ball doesn’t get seem to get bigger, and coaches who are fair.
+Players: No fouling out as mentioned for coaches, making more 3’s than by missing and “dying” by the 3, legs that don’t get tired so your shooting stays as sharp as it did early in the game so the rim doesn’t seem to get smaller and the ball doesn’t get seem to get bigger, and coaches who are fair.

 Officials: High school games required to have three officials as in all postseason games, less vocal fans.
 Coaches, fans and players learn the rules, players say thank you to officials when official hands them the ball for a throw in and bounce the ball to them on a foul shot, when players pick up a dead ball run over and hand it to the ref don’t throw it to them, hope teams play better so they can ref better, and they make the tournament pool,